 The situation is even worse among the Arab population.
 Israel's Arab population (53.5 percent) lives below the poverty line.
 In Jerusalem, over 71 percent of Arab families and 83 percent of Arab children are classified as poor.
 Furthermore, the gap between their overall income and poverty levels is reaching record levels.

 HCS operates two centers with a total eight dental chairs, one located in the Bukharan Quarter of Jerusalem and the second in the downtown district.
 A team of 20 dentists (all highly skilled, experienced, and licensed by the Israel Ministry of Health), 2 hygienists, a dental technician and several dental assistants treat thousands of patients each month.
-Of these, nearly one-third (including children, the elderly, new immigrants, and mental health patients) receive significant subsidies.
+Of these, nearly one-third (including children, the elderly, Ethiopian immigrants, and mental health patients) receive significant subsidies.

 Bridging the Gap

 The Bridging the Gap program was implemented in 2009 in collaboration with the East Jerusalem branch of the Municipality’s Department of Social Services to address the growing dental problems of the city’s Arab families.

 Signed, numbered vouchers are distributed by professional social workers to specific families deemed particularly needy from their assigned caseload.
-Based on the model developed for the JCFDCP, eligible children receive free comprehensive dental care, consisting of examinations, X-rays, and prescribed treatments, including the provision of fillings, crowns, root canal procedures, and pre-orthodontia.
+Based on the model developed for the JCFDCP, eligible patients receive free comprehensive dental care, consisting of examinations, X-rays, and prescribed treatments, including the provision of fillings, crowns, root canal procedures, and pre-orthodontia.
 In addition, the staff instructs the children regarding good oral hygiene.
-Each child is entered into the HCS database for routine check-ups.
+Each patient is entered into the HCS database for routine check-ups.